 Not only a place, but a whole region is in the Ore Mountains UNESCO World Heritage Site.
 For 800 years, the landscape here has been shaped by mining.
 Dumps, mines, research centers and numerous craft enterprises have grown out of the discoveries of silver, cobalt, iron, tin and uranium.
 The World Heritage Site includes more than 400 mining sites that can still be experienced today.
 In idyllic mining towns such as Freiberg, Annaberg-Buchholz or Schneeberg, you can marvel at magnificent churches and historic town centers.
 In their heyday, they were centers of research and development.
 Visitor mines, museums and exhibitions bring the history of the mining region Erzgebirge/Krušnohoří to life.
 Like the "terra mineralia" in the historic ambience of Freudenstein Castle in Freiberg.
 Over 3,500 rock finds from five continents make the show the most comprehensive of its kind in the world.
 And the nature of the Ore Mountains also has its charms: Dense forests, beautiful views and crystal-clear lakes can be discovered on numerous hiking routes, for example on the 285-kilometer-long quality hiking trail Kammweg Erzgebirge-Vogtland.

 According to legend, it was a shiny lump of ore on the side of the road that led the way Freiberg's to the Silver City®.
 That was 850 years ago, but the city's former wealth can still be felt everywhere today.
-For example, in the more than 550 listed buildings around the late medieval city center or St. Mary's Cathedral with the Silbermann organ and the Golden Gate.
+For example, in the more than 550 listed buildings around the late medieval town center or St. Mary's Cathedral with the Silbermann organ and the Golden Gate.
 The magnificent Freudenstein Castle is also home to a real treasure: the "Terra Mineralia" is Germany's largest mineral exhibition with over 3500 minerals, gemstones and meteorites.
 And if you want to dig deeper into the mining tradition of the city?
 Then visit the Freiberg silver mine - 150 meters underground!

 By train comfortably and without traffic jams to Freiberg: Plan arrival.